 Which leads to another question: how much life insurance cover do you need/how much do you want the lump sum to be?

-Of course, you can do it yourself, or save yourself some hassle and ask a broker (like me!) to do it for you so you can go back to daydreaming about nursery colour schemes and how much better your kid is gonna be those other pesky kids.
+Of course, you can do it yourself, or save yourself some hassle and ask a broker (like me!) to do it for you.

 As Ireland's leading life insurance broker, we specialise in comparing the rates and policies from the top five Irish life insurance providers and offering the very best value quotes to suit the individual needs of our clients.
 Our expertise lies in finding a suitable insurance plan for those with specific needs, be it a particular illness, occupation or claim history, we've got you covered in every sense!